TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow_xip.md

         ...
     }
     \endcode

+- When printing logs, CCS utilizes CIO breakpoints.
+For loading and running XIP .out from CCS, it's essential to keep -llibsysbm.a<trgmsg.c.obj> (.text) inside MSRAM.
+Additionally, ensure that the main symbol is also kept in the MSRAM because CCS uses it to halt the core at the main when loading the .out.

 - The same process can be repeated for multiple CPUs if needed, only make sure the `FLASH` defined in `MEMORY { ... }` for the linker command files of each CPU are non-overlapping.